Sreejith2/Amazon_Price_Tracker/README.md

 ## Save the file and run it using the following command:
 1. python main.py
 #
 Once the script is running, it will fetch the price of the specified product from Amazon at regular intervals.
-If the price drops below the specified threshold, it will send an email alert to the specified email address.
+If the price drops below the specified threshold, it will send an email alert to the specified email address..